aphex-/Ani/README.md

 ## How to start an animation?
-To run your animation simply create an instance of your animation, create an **AnimationController** and add the animation to the controller.
+To run your animation simply create an instance of it, create an **AnimationController** and add the animation to the controller.
 ```java
 // Create an animation controller with an update interval of 30 milliseconds.
 AnimationController animationController = new AnimationController(30);